-- Stage 5: Once you've sent the acknowledgement letter, you should update the complaints log in the system with the data of acknowledgement.
+- Stage 5: Once you've sent the acknowledgment letter, you should update the complaints log in the system with the data of acknowledgment.

 - Stage 6: If the complaint is serious, it might need to be investigated before you can send a full response.

 Complaints often need further investigation before they can be resolved.
 You may need a manager to review the service that has been complained about so that they can determine whether it meets the business' quality standards.
 It's important to familiarise yourself with the timeframes your company has in place to carry out investigations and respond to complaints, as they differ across businesses and sectors.
 If you can't resolve the complaint within this timeframe, you should contact the complainant to update them and provide a revised date for resolution.

 Any correspondence with the complainant along with any investigation findings should be logged against the complaint on the system.
 If a complainant is unsatisfied with the outcome of a complaint, they might ask you to review it.
 Here is a typical example of an organisation's processes for handling escalating complaints: